Trash-O-Madness: Plot

-Rocko silently instructs the dog to spit that back out into the can.
-The dog hesitantly tries, not only to realize that it's also sticky, but while running out the window, the garbage men are coming closer.
-Rocko puts the rest of the trash out onto a now-huge pile of garbage.
-Spunky digs himself into the pile before Rocko carries it out to a trash compactor, the Compact-O-Matic, which is in the kitchen.
+As Spunky walks away with the ball, Rocko catches him and forces him to spit the ball back into the can.
+While running towards the pile of garbage, Rocko looks out his window and sees the garbage men are coming closer.
+Noticing the slime ball on top of the now-huge garbage pile, Spunky digs into the pile before Rocko carries it out to a Compact-O-Matic trash compactor in his kitchen.
 Rocko compacts the garbage into the size of a Chinese restaurant take-out box, not realizing Spunky is in the pile of garbage.
-He notices the garbage men are getting even closer (and crushing more cars), and Rocko hurriedly attempts to carry the now take-out-box-sized garbage out to the front lawn's trash bin, only to be jump-scared by Earl.
-He quickly shuts the door and looks out the peephole.
-He nervously chips off his fingernails with his teeth.
+Noticing the garbage men are getting even closer, Rocko hurriedly attempts to carry the take-out-box-sized garbage out to the front lawn's garbage bin, only to be surprised by Earl, prompting him to quickly shut the door.

-Atop the roof of his house, Rocko ties the trash and dog to a fishing pole to lure Earl into the garbage truck, only to realize that Spunky had been compacted in that pile of garbage.
-He reels back, and Earl follows, swallowing the compacted trash cube and Spunky.
+Atop the roof of his house, Rocko ties the trash (along with Spunky) to a fishing pole in order to successfully take out the garbage and not get caught by Earl, only to realize that Spunky had been compacted in that pile of garbage.
+As he is eaten by the garbage truck, Rocko reels back, and Earl follows, eating the compacted trash cube and Spunky.
 Rocko lets go of the pole in shock, causing Earl and the pole to plummet to the ground.
 Rocko follows Earl and attempts to reason with him, only to be punched in the face.
-He leaves and returns angrily with a steak, which did not work on Earl.
-Having been forced to his breaking point, he launches at Earl's face and screws it up, pulling the line from the fishing pole, then wrestles with the tough dog, and socks him straight into the snout then pulling it back out, realizing that he angered the dog.
-Rocko fights with Earl after Earl spits the cube out.
-A battered Rocko emerges victorious and attempts to revive Spunky by kneading him into shape and inflating him, only for Spunky to wake up.
+He returns angrily with a steak, which leads him to get punched in the face again.
+Having been forced to his breaking point, he launches at Earl's face, attempts the pull Spunky out of Earl's mouth, then punches him in the nose.
+Rocko nervously pulls Earl's nose back out, realizing that he angered him; Earl then beats up Rocko in response.
+A battered and angered Rocko enters his house with Spunky and attempts to return him to normal by flattening him with a pin roller and inflating him like a balloon.

-At night, Rocko takes a bath with Spunky, apparently able to take out the trash in time and expresses his gratefulness for Spunky's companionship, only to realize that Spunky had the slime ball in his mouth the whole time.
-The slime ball explodes after coming in contact with water.
+At night, Rocko takes a bath with Spunky, stating that they did take out the trash in time and expressing his gratefulness for Spunky's companionship, only to notice that Spunky had the slime ball in his mouth the whole time; Rocko orders him to get rid of it.
+Spunky mistakenly drops the ball into the bathtub water instead, causing it to explode.